By the end of this lesson, you'll have learned if you should accept the car loan.

 But Rob, why would I willingly go into $36k of debt when I don’t need the money?

 Fair question.
-Even if you simply park the $36,000 in a Discover, Ally, or Capital One 360 Money Market account, you’ll earn ~2.10% interest.
-That’s not an amazing return, but it beats anything USAA or NFCU offers, and you’ll be making money.
-(Do realize that the interest is taxable, so in reality, you’re earning about 1.60% after-tax, still coming out ahead of the 0.75% interest rate.)
-This isn’t my first recommendation on what to do with the loan, rather I’m just showing you that you can come out ahead even by parking the money in a high-yield savings account and literally doing nothing.
+Even if you simply park the $36,000 in a Discover, Ally, or Capital One 360 Money Market account, you’ll earn ~0.40% interest.
+That’s not an amazing return, but it beats anything USAA or NFCU offers.
+This isn’t my first recommendation on what to do with the loan, rather I’m just showing you that you can park the money in a high-yield savings account and then deploy it to your Roth IRA or TSP as an Ensign.
 (Reminder that high yield savings accounts often have a $150-$200 bonus for opening an account and depositing $15k-$25k.)

 If you opt not to take the loan, you'll have ~$620 per month more in disposable income in the 5 years after graduation, which you could also invest.
 Another advantage of using the loan to front-load your savings/Roth IRA is that it becomes a forced-savings vehicle.
 If you play your financial cards right, you should be able to repay the loan and still come close to maxing out your retirement accounts.
 Through proper budgeting and sharing a house/apartment with classmates this is certainly feasible!